 Perhaps you or a loved one recently underwent a medical procedure that caused a catastrophic injury or death, like Joan Rivers.
 If poor monitoring, medication error, failure to be prepared for an emergency, or other error caused a devastating result, seek legal help immediately.
 Ask about filing a complaint online with your state health department.
 In Michigan, the Bureau of Health Care Services (BHCS) receives and investigates consumer complaints against state-licensed and federally-certified health facilities, agencies, and programs.
 Healthcare providers include nursing homes, hospitals (including psychiatric hospitals and units), hospice agencies and residences, freestanding surgical outpatient facilities, home health agencies, and end-stage renal dialysis centers.
-Michigan residents can find more information at:

 It is important to speak to an experienced medical malpractice attorney about your rights.
-Michigan law is unfair to people injured by medical professionals and any delay seeking legal help can mean losing your right to reimbursement.
+Michigan law is unfair to people injured by medical professionals and any delay in seeking legal help can mean losing your right to reimbursement.
 A medical malpractice lawsuit must, typically, be brought within 2 years after the medical error (e.g., surgery date) or be barred forever.
 In limited instances, a claim may be brought within six months after the patient discovers or should have discovered the error, but the lawsuit must be brought within six years of the original error.